geeknik/my-awesome-stars/topics.md

 - [cisagov/vulnrichment](https://github.com/cisagov/vulnrichment) - A repo to conduct vulnerability enrichment.
 - [HVision-NKU/StoryDiffusion](https://github.com/HVision-NKU/StoryDiffusion) - Accepted as [NeurIPS 2024] Spotlight Presentation Paper
 - [linchen1987/ai-summarizer](https://github.com/linchen1987/ai-summarizer) - 一个用于教学的浏览器插件，该插件可使用 AI 大模型总结当前页面内容
-- [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - Come join the best place on the internet to learn AI skills.
-Use code "chatbotui" for an extra 20% off.
+- [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
 - [ACK-J/postMessage-tracker-firefox](https://github.com/ACK-J/postMessage-tracker-firefox) - A Firefox Extension to track postMessage usage (url, domain and stack) both by logging using CORS and also visually as an extension-icon
 - [ACK-J/MailFail](https://github.com/ACK-J/MailFail) - MailFail identifies and provides commands to exploit a large number of email-related misconfigurations for the current domain and subdomain.
 The extensions UI popup highlights any misconfigurations in
 - [maaslalani/invoice](https://github.com/maaslalani/invoice) - Command line invoice generator